data2intelligence/CytoSig/README.md

 4, penalty_alpha: penalty weight in the ridge regression, with a default value 10000.

 5, generate_excel: whether generate excel output.
 The value could be 1 (Yes) or 0 (No) with a default value 0.
-This option is only effective when the input variable count is less than 50.
+This option is only effective when the input condition count is less than 50.

 Example:
 In the directory of README.md, please type: CellSig.py -i tests/GSE147507.diff.gz -o tests/output_test -e 1